Introduction

 • redis-tsdb-binding: data storage in a Time Series Database

-In order to achieve the frame translation, we will write a small binding in Python.
+In order to achieve the wind speed and direction computation, as well as the publication into a Redis timeseries, we will write a small binding in Python.

 Project